About the planning and building system

 The majority of building, engineering works and changes of use of land and buildings require planning permission and approval under the Building Bye-Laws.
 Where such works are carried out without the necessary approvals in place, or where the approved plans are not followed, the result may be a danger to the public, be harmful to the amenities of residents or to the character of a building or area in general.
 The compliance team will ensure that any such harmful activities that are unauthorised are dealt with effectively, and fairly.

-The compliance team don't have the remit, nor the authority, to intervene in civil matters such as land and boundary ownership disputes, breaches of covenants or disturbances caused during construction works.
+The compliance team do not have the remit or the authority, to intervene in civil matters such as:

 Planning and Building Compliance team objectives